-Health Screening
+Health Services

-2410 - SCHOOL HEALTH SERVICES PROGRAM
+• 2410 - SCHOOL HEALTH SERVICES PROGRAM

 - The health services provided by the District shall supplement, not replace, parental responsibility, and shall appraise, protect, and promote student health.
-These services shall be designed to encourage parents to devote attention to child health, to discover health problems, and to encourage the use of the services of physicians, dentists, and community health agencies as needed. - Vision, hearing, scoliosis, and growth and development screenings are conducted based on mandated grade levels.
+These services shall be designed to encourage parents to devote attention to their child's health, identify health problems, and to encourage the use of the services of physicians, dentists, and community health agencies as needed. - Vision, hearing, scoliosis, and growth and development (Body Mass Index) screenings are conducted based on mandated grade levels.
 Screenings do not substitute a thorough examination in a medical providers office.
 Parents/guardians must provide the school with written notification if you do not want your child to participate in the screening program.